 From the terminal window, enter the following command:

-This command authenticates you with Azure via the browser, assuming you are not already logged in with the Azure CLI.
+This command authenticates you with Azure via the browser, assuming you aren’t already logged in with the Azure CLI.
 You are then prompted with certain options.
 You can select the following:

 <create> when asked to choose a Java SE Web App.